mandubian/neurocat/README.md

 So first, have a look at this sample:

-- Basic Compile-time Matrix calculus: ...
+- Basic Compile-time Matrix calculus: https://github.com/mandubian/neurocat/blob/master/src/test/scala/MatTest.scala#L15-L47
-- Matrix Compile-time Huge Matrix calculus: ...
+- Neural network layers transformed into Learn instances and then composed and trained: https://github.com/mandubian/neurocat/blob/master/src/test/scala/NNetTest.scala#L40-L129
-- Neural network layers transformed into Learn instances and then composed and trained: ...
+- Neural network + Huge Matrices that compiles in human time: https://github.com/mandubian/neurocat/blob/master/src/test/scala/NNetTest.scala#L131-L163

 > For info, to manipulate matrices, I used [ND4J](http://nd4j.org/) to have an array abstraction to test both in CPU or GPU mode but any library doing this could be used naturally.